open-source-uc/FEUC-mobile/README.md

 ## Production

-To create a `npm` and `git` version, commit everything on the master branch, then:
+To create a `npm` and `git` version, commit everything on the master branch and then:

 ```sh
 npm version major|minor|hotfix